g-martens/ansible-references/commands/README.md

 ```

 # Ansible-Playbook
-With this tool you can execute ansible-playbook against inventorys.
+With this tool you can execute ansible-playbook against inventory's.
 Below you can find an example:
 ```bash
 [user@server]$ ansible-playbook -i inventory/production site.yml --ask-vault-pass --tags install,configure